Ultimo-Software-Solutions/DevelopmentBlog/Blogs/ElasticPoolPerformanceMaxDop/ElasticPoolPerformanceMaxDop.md

 ALTER DATABASE SCOPED CONFIGURATION SET MAXDOP = 1
 ```

 The result was that the waits and timeouts are now resolved.
+The red marker is before changing MAXDOP, the green marker after.

 ![MaxDop 2 vs 1](MaxDop2vs1.png)